geo-data/node-mapserv/README.md

   performance is comparable to fastcgi mapserv (using `examples/wms-server.js` with a modified mapfile).

-* The module has a suite of tests that exercises the whole API.
+* Robustly tested: The module has a suite of tests that exercises the whole API.
+The tests provide 95% line coverage and 90% function coverage; excluded code generally handles hard to replicate edge cases (e.g. memory exhaustion).
 This suite has been run through Valgrind to check for memory leaks.

 ## Usage